free-unife/algorithms-and-data-structures/README.md

 ```
 $ ./build.sh -i
 ```
-Some exercises need `gnuplot` installed, otherwise no output is shown.
+Some exercises need `gnuplot` to be installed, otherwise no output is shown.
-Specifically they behave similarly to `build.sh` but they are called `buildAndPlot.sh`.
+Specifically the build files behave similarly to `build.sh` and they are called `buildAndPlot.sh`.

 Fell free to contribute to this repository.